openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

     1. Configure cluster.
     2. Install fuel and nsxv plugin.
-    3. Configure nsxv plugin and enable both options 'Use mgmt network to access the metadata server' (nsxv_metadata_listen_mgmt), 'Reservation ip address in management network for use with NSXv metadata proxy' (nsxv_mgt_reserve_ip).
-       You must specify the portgroup id as "Metadata portgroup MoRef ID" which looks at management network openstack.
+       Configure nodes interfaces.
+Connect third interface (enp0s5) to Management.
+    3. Configure nsxv plugin.
+       In field 'Which network will be used to access the nova-metadata' choose 'Management network'.
     4. Launch instance and run command from it::

 	wget -O - 169.254.169.254